afsc-assessments/ebswp_2023/doc/EBSpollock.md

 The SSC supports ongoing genetic studies to determine the relationship between pollock in the NBS and EBS,  as well as other surrounding regions (AI, GOA).

-  - _A post doctoral research has been assigned to undertake this work but progress has been limited due due to restrictions on lab access during the global pandemic._
+  - _A post doctoral researcher has begun this work but progress has been limited due to lab access and other factors related to the pandemic._

 The SSC supports the continued use of a formal decision table to illustrate risks of alternative harvest strategies.

-  - _This is again included in this year's assessment report._
+  - _This was included in this year's assessment report._

 The SSC supports the GPT’s recommendation to revisit the treatment of all variance parameters in the next assessment, particularly those that are set at fixed values (e.g., the value of 0.2 for the acoustic survey).

-  - _This planned activity is only partially underway and will include process error parameters._
+  - _This planned activity is only partially underway.
+More work is planned on estimating process error parameters._

 The SSC also looks forward to estimates of movement and abundance along the US-Russia EEZ boundary based on echosounders fixed to moorings in this area.